oksanaVlasenko/react-components/README.md

 # Dropdown Component

-The Dropdown component is a flexible and customizable dropdown menu that allows users to select an option from a list of available choices.
+The `Dropdown` component is a flexible and customizable dropdown menu that allows users to select an option from a list of available choices.
 It supports search functionality, error text, custom sizes, and icon rendering within the dropdown options.
-This component is designed to work seamlessly with React and TypeScript, and it includes a variety of optional features such as clearing the selected value and handling click events outside the dropdown.
+This component now also uses **context** for managing the selected value, search input, and other states, making it easier to manage the dropdown's behavior across components.

 ## Features
  - **Customizable options**: Render a list of selectable options.